LyaHornay16/LyaHornay16/README.md

 ## 📂 Projects
 ### 🚗 Vehicle Detection (Machine Learning)
-Proyek untuk menghitung jumlah kendaraan (motor & mobil) di jalan menggunakan Machine Learning.
+A project to count the number of vehicles (motorcycles & cars) on the road using Machine Learning.

 ### 🪖 Helmet Classification (KNN)
-Klasifikasi pengguna helm dan tidak menggunakan algoritma K-Nearest Neighbors.
+Classification of helmet usage using the K-Nearest Neighbors algorithm.

 ### 🌐 Network Simulation
-Simulasi jaringan menggunakan Cisco Packet Tracer.
+Network simulation using Cisco Packet Tracer.

 ---